half-shell/dotfiles/README.md

 ```
 That's all!

-Even better, i created an alias in my .bashrc so i don't have to cd in my dotfiles directory.
+Even better, i created an alias in my .bashrc so i don't have to cd in--  my dotfiles directory.
 ```bash
 alias stow='stow -d path/to/dotfiles'
 ```